 (2) Using the built-in applications in Windows 7, Windows 8 and Windows 10:

 Windows 7, Windows 8 and Windows 10 offer a small application that allow you to do this for free: In Windows 7, that is the Picture Viewer, with the so called crop function.
 Simply open a photo with the Picture Viewer and click on the second button (Fix) above the photo.
 Next, choose the option crop.
 In Windows 8, open a photo and then click on the photo to show the options below the photo.
 This is where you will find the crop feature.
+Windows 10, the default operating system at the UT, also has this option.

 (3) Photoshop (free on UT-workstations):